Ayad-Ben-Saliem/dropdown_field/example/dropdown_field_example/README.md

-# dropdown_field
+# manassa_dropdown_field
 A Flutter package providing a highly customizable dropdown field with **multi-select** functionality, search/filtering, and custom item builders.

 ## Description
-The `dropdown_field` package offers a flexible and powerful way to create dropdown fields in your Flutter applications.
+The `manassa_dropdown_field` package offers a flexible and powerful way to create dropdown fields in your Flutter applications.
 Unlike the standard Flutter dropdown widgets, this package allows for:

 * **Multi-selection:**  Select multiple items from the dropdown list.
 * **Customizable Styling:** Control the appearance of the dropdown, including colors, fonts, borders, and item shapes.